Bet and Attack: Incentive Compatible Collaborative Attacks Using Smart Contracts: Exploring Incentive Compatibility

 \subsection{Voluntary Participation Constraint}

 Individual rationality or voluntary participation property of a social choice function means that each attacker gains a non-negative utility by participating in the mechanism that implements the social choice function.
 There are two stages at which individual rationality can be examined.
-First, when the amount of bet (types) of other attackers $\hat{t}_{-i}$ is unknown to attacker $ i $, and therefore predicting attack-result (i.e. outcome) is impossible.
+First, when the amount of bet (types) of other attackers $\hat{t}_{-i}$ is unknown to attacker $ i $, and therefore predicting attack result (i.e. outcome) is impossible.
 Second, when before the attack phase (ex-post stage), a choice to withdraw from the mechanism is given to all attackers.
-That is when all the attackers have announced their bet, and an attack-result can be calculated.
-Note that a truthful attacker that who submit his bet in one transaction incurs two transaction fees, $2 \times \delta$, to withdraw from the mechanism.
-This property of\textit{ ex-post individual rationality} is stated as follows. \begin{definition} (Ex-post Individual Rationality).
-We assume the utility, that attacker $ i $ receives by withdrawing from the contract when his type is $t_i$, is equal to $2 \times \delta$.
-Then, to ensure agent i's participation when withdrawing is allowed at the ex-post stage, we must satisfy the following \textit{ex-post Individual Rationality (or participation)} constraints
+That is when all the attackers have announced their bet, and an attack result can be calculated.
+Note that a truthful attacker who submits his bet in one transaction incurs two transaction fees, $2\delta$, to withdraw from the mechanism (and if an attacker submits $k$ smaller bets, his cost to withdraw will $2k\delta$).
+This property of\textit{ ex-post individual rationality} is stated as follows.